 To be able to play and wash a happy Thai elephant in a waterfall is once in a lifetime experience.
 Both us and the elephants enjoyed cooling down underneath the epic flowing waterfall.

-This was an unbelievable end to the day and it was just and incredible wow factor.
-The whole day was an unbelievable experience and I doubt there is many more best things to do in Thialand
+This was an unbelievable end to the day and it was just an incredible wow factor.
+The whole day was an unbelievable experience and I doubt there are many more best things to do in Thailand

-The elephant in Thailand have played a massive role through Thailand’s history.
-The elephant is an iconic symbol in Thailand and are a big part of the Buddhist spiritual beliefs in Thailand.
+The elephant in Thailand has played a massive role in Thailand’s history.
+The elephant is an iconic symbol in Thailand and is a big part of the Buddhist spiritual beliefs in Thailand.

 So how have Thailand elephants become something of slavery and labour work?
-The Karen people have been working hard to protect the elephants in Thialand and their belief is that humans and animals should respect, love and understand one another.
+The Karen people have been working hard to protect the elephants in Thailand and they believe that humans and animals should respect, love and understand one another.

-The Karen people are now the primary carers of elephants in Chiang Mai and the rest of Thailand, they have the best interset of the elephants at heart.
+The Karen people are now the primary carers of elephants in Chiang Mai and the rest of Thailand, they have the best interest of the elephants at heart.

-This is why when you visit the Chiang Mai elephant santctuary, you will feel like you are in a naturual elephant sanctuary and not like you’re in some money grabbing elephant business.
+This is why when you visit the Chiang Mai elephant sanctuary, you will feel like you are in a natural elephant sanctuary and not like you’re in some money-grabbing elephant business.
 As a result, you will become part of the Karen tribe for one day in caring, protecting and learning about the elephants of Thailand.

 How does the Thailand elephant sanctuaries know if an elephant needs rescuing?

 The sanctuary gets asked frequently about when an elderly elephant needs to be put under special care.